Bruceforce/vaultwarden-backup/README.md

 | GID | Group ID to run the cron job with |
 | LOGFILE | Path to the logfile *inside* the container |
 | CRONFILE | Path to the cron file *inside* the container |

+## Common erros
+### Wrong permissions
+`Error: unable to open database file` is most likely caused by permission errors.
+Note that sqlite3 creates a lock file in the source directory while running the backup.
+So source *AND* destination have to be +rw for the user.
+You can set the user and group ID via the `UID` and `GID` environment variables like described above.

+### Wrong timestamp
+If you need timestamps in your local timezone you should mount `/etc/timezone:/etc/timezone:ro` and `/etc/localtime:/etc/localtime:ro` like it's done in the [docker-compose.yml](docker-compose.yml).